gokulnathan66/harmonix-aol-arch/docs/IMPLEMENTATION_SUMMARY.md

-# G2-AOL-Template Implementation Summary
+# harmonix-aol-arch Implementation Summary

 ## Overview

-Successfully implemented production-ready data storage patterns into the g2-aol-template based on real-world implementations from critic-agent and validator-agent.
+Successfully implemented production-ready data storage patterns into the harmonix-aol-arch based on real-world implementations from critic-agent and validator-agent.

 ---